UB offers hundreds of online courses every semester. Immerse yourself in premier online courses that fit your schedule and your interests.

 You are welcome to visit UB anytime.
-You should check each course's syllabus or contact the department because some online courses may be hybrid courses which require an in-person requirement.
+You should check each course's syllabus or contact the department.
+You may view the UB Instructional Modes for specific descriptions of course delivery.

 Yes.
 Graduate students are permitted to register for graduate coursework as non-degree students for a maximum of 12 credits.
 Undergraduate non-degree (non-matriculated) students can take up to 30 credits of undergraduate coursework.

-You may take any online course that you register for and is listed as online.
+You may take any online course that you register for and is listed as remote.
 The College of Arts and Sciences currently does not offer a 100% online degree.